 • SAMSARA (Sanskrit)

+Japanese = Seishi 生死.
 The cycle of life and death, rebirth and redeath, of delusion and suffering, in which all sentient beings are trapped unless they can break free of the cycle.
-The "cycle" refers generally to the Six States of Existence, although there are also two, three, four, seven, and twelve kinds of samsara (not discussed herein).
+The “cycle” refers generally to the Six States of Existence, although there are also two, three, four, seven, and twelve kinds of samsara (not discussed herein).
 The Six States of Existence are also known as the Six Paths of Reincarnation or Transmigration.
 One must achieve nirvana (enlightenment, satori) to break free of the cycle of samsara.
-Breaking free of the cycle of reincarnation is called "emancipation."
+Breaking free of the cycle of reincarnation is called “emancipation.”
 Please click here for details on the Six States.
-In Japan, where Mahayana teachings are widely practiced, groupings of six statues of Jizo Bosatsu are quite common, one for each of the six realms.
-This grouping is called "Roku Jizo," or Six Jizo, in Japanese.
+In Japan, where Mahayana teachings are widely practiced, groupings of six statues of Jizō Bosatsu are quite common, one for each of the six realms.
+This grouping is called “Roku Jizo,” or Six Jizo, in Japanese.
 In the Tantric traditions of Tibet, the Wheel of Life on Tibetan Tankas depicts the six realms with great graphic detail -- the wheel is traditionally clutched in the hands of Yama, the Lord of Death, and shows images of hell, torture, war, human life, divine spirits, and other detailed iconography.

+• TEACHINGS OF THE HISTORICAL BUDDHA.
 Click here for Guide to Teachings of Buddha, which includes dozens of terms with Japanese spellings.

 Top of Page